-Don't want the kids to miss out?
+This recipe started out as a non-alcoholic cookie, so it’s super easy to convert it back.
 Simply swap milk for the cream liqueur, and add 1 tsp of vanilla extract.

-This recipe comes from my first cookbook, The Spirited Baker.
+If you like cooking with alcohol, you should check out my first cookbook, The Spirited Baker.
 It’s FULL of fun, tasty recipes using spirits and liqueurs for flavour – you should check it out:

 Combining liqueurs with more traditional baking ingredients can yield spectacular results.Try Mango Mojito Upside Down Cake, Candy Apple Flan, Jalapeno Beer Peanut Brittle, Lynchburg Lemonade Cupcakes, Pina Colada Rum Cake, Strawberry Daiquiri Chiffon Pie, and so much more.